craftcms/docs/docs/3.x/dev/twig-primer.md

 } %}
 ```

-If you need to create an object with a dynamic key, wrap the key in parentheses:
+If you need to create a hash with a dynamic key, wrap the key in parentheses:

 ```twig{5}
 {% set myKey = 'weight' %}